The West Cumbria Coal Mine

 The campaign against the mine

-Opposition to the project grew thanks to energetic campaigning both locally and nationally and it has now gained international attention.
+Opposition to the project grew thanks to local & national campaigning and it now has international attention.
 Prior to the October decision the Secretary of State Robert Jenrick reserved the right to ‘call it in’ for Public Inquiry but he decided against, saying it was a local issue only.
 Pressure began to build with mass letter-writing and petitioning, and SLACC’s lawyers called on Jenrick to think again.

 After the government cross-party Committee on Climate Change published its 6th Carbon Budget in December, its chair Lord Deben wrote to Jenrick suggesting he needed to think again if the Budget’s requirements were to be fulfilled .
 These Budgets set out, sector by sector, how reduced emissions can be achieved.
 Ahead of the UK hosting COP26, a swell of opinion was growing at home and abroad that this proposal would seriously undermine the UK’s credibility on climate change.
 In March Jenrick bowed to pressure and finally called it in.